 Kingsoft Cloud Announces Results of Extraordinary General Meeting Following Proposed Dual Primary Listing on Hong Kong Stock Exchange and New Board Appointment

-/EIN News/ -- BEIJING, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Kingsoft Cloud Holdings Limited (“we,” “Kingsoft Cloud” or the “Company”) (NASDAQ: KC), a leading independent cloud service provider in China, today announced that the shareholders of the Company duly adopted all the resolutions proposed by the Company at its extraordinary general meeting of shareholders held in Beijing today, with high approval rate, paving way to Company’s proposed listing on Main Board of The Stock Exchange of Hong Kong Limited.
+BEIJING, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Kingsoft Cloud Holdings Limited ("we," "Kingsoft Cloud" or the "Company") KC, a leading independent cloud service provider in China, today announced that the shareholders of the Company duly adopted all the resolutions proposed by the Company at its extraordinary general meeting of shareholders held in Beijing today, with high approval rate, paving way to Company's proposed listing on Main Board of The Stock Exchange of Hong Kong Limited.

 Earlier on December 23, 2022, the Company announced the proposed dual primary listing of its ordinary shares, par value US$0.001 per share by way of introduction on the Main Board of The Stock Exchange of Hong Kong Limited.
 Subject to final listing approval from the SEHK, the Shares are expected to commence trading on the Main Board of the SEHK on December 30, 2022 (Beijing/Hong Kong Time) under the stock code "3896".
 Upon listing on the Main Board of the SEHK, the Company's American Depositary Shares (the "ADSs"), each representing 15 Shares, will continue to be primarily listed and traded on The NASDAQ Global Select Market (the "NASDAQ"), and the Shares listed on the Main Board of the SEHK will be fully fungible with the ADSs listed on the NASDAQ.